germanDV/domainator/readme.md

 ## Worker

 The worker is meant to be run as a cron job.
-Multiple workers can be run in parallel as they will select different rows for the database to update.
+Multiple workers can be run in parallel as they will select different rows from the database to update.

 Build it:
 ```shell